-Dr. Karin Fikkers works as a postdoctoral researcher at the University of Amsterdam.
-Specifically, she works at the Center for research on Children, Adolescents, and the Media (CcaM) which is part of the Amsterdam School of Communication Research (ASCoR).
-At CcaM, Karin aims to better understand the role of narrative media entertainment in children’s and adolescents’ lives.
+Between 2015 and 2018, Karin worked as postdoctoral researcher at the University of Amsterdam.
+Specifically, she worked at the Center for research on Children, Adolescents, and the Media (CcaM) which is part of the Amsterdam School of Communication Research (ASCoR).
+At CcaM, Karin aimed to better understand the role of narrative media entertainment in children’s and adolescents’ lives.

 Between 2011 and 2015, Karin conducted her PhD research also at CcaM on Professor Patti Valkenburg’s ERC-funded project called “The entertainization of childhood.”
 In this project, Karin investigated the effects of media violence on aggression, specifically asking which adolescents are (most) susceptible.
 In 2014, she spent two months as a visiting scholar at the Annenberg Public Policy Center and the Annenberg School for Communication at the University of Pennsylvania.
 In February 2016, Karin obtained her PhD title cum laude after defending her dissertation titled “A different(ial) perspective: How social context influences the media violence-aggression relationship among early adolescents”.